ainhoaL/programmeListings_js/README.md

 #Programme Listings

-> Simple ES6 application that shows the paginated A-Z listings of BBC programmes.
+> Simple ES6 application that shows the paginated A-Z listings of BBC programmes, showing an image, title and small description per programme.

 ##Installation